hpfref/The-Role-of-Spatial-Context-in-Deep-Learning-based-Semantic-Segmentation-of-Remote-Sensing-Imagery/README.md

 A combined summary graphic of the segmentation experiments is generated in `visualizations/combined_results/visualize_all_results.ipynb`:

 ![Segmentation Results](visualizations/segmentation_results_with_offset.png)
-*Results across segmentation experiments.Performance (mIoU) is plotted against the theoretical receptive field size (RF).
+*Results across segmentation experiments.
+Performance (mIoU) is plotted against the theoretical receptive field size (RF).
 Markers indicate the experiment type, with their size scaled non-linearly by model size ranges.
 A small random jitter is applied to the x-axis to improve readability and reduce overlap.*